Ravibio/Scene_Forge/docs/22_Terrain_Scatter.md

  In the scene view press **Shift + S** to open the functions menu and navigate to **Scatter/Terrain Scatter/Add Scatter Group** or from the top bar **Tools/Scene Forge/Scatter/Terrain Scatter/Add Scatter Group**.
 This will add and select a Terrain Scatter game object.

 **3. Scattering**
- Create a Unity Terrain and assign it to the Terrain Scatter Group game object (Tile 1 field).
+ Create a Unity Terrain and assign it to the Terrain Scatter Group terrain object field (Tile 1 field).
 Press **Scatter**.

 # Preset Properties